EbookFoundation/fef-questionnaire/README.md

     'questionnaire',
     'questionnaire.page',

-And finally, add the fef-questionaire specific parameters.
+To finish the settings, add the fef-questionaire specific parameters.
 For our example, we'll use:

     QUESTIONNAIRE_PROGRESS = 'async'
     QUESTIONNAIRE_USE_SESSION = False